rtshkmr/Odin-Project/js_notes.md

   - argument: actual values passed in (for a function call)
   - **function arguments**, when variables are your input params.
 Any change to the function argument will not change variable in the outer scope!
 Passing in these arguments creates a local copy within the calling function's scope.
   - if a param is omitted, then its default value is `undefined`.
-    We can control the default by doing something like this (new Js feature):
+    We can control the default by doing something like this (new JavaScript feature):

     ```javascript
     function showMessage(from, text = "no text given") {